vdhicts/csr-generator/README.md

     ->generate();
 ```

-To help you creating the config file, it's possible to publish the view for the config file.
-The view is used by default
+To help you create the config file, it's possible to publish the view for the config file.
+This view is used by default
 for generating the config with the subject alternative names.

 ```